adorsys/didcomm-mediator-rs/docs/handshake/handshakedoc.md

 ---

 ## Conclusion
-This detailed documentation provides an in-depth explanation of the DIDComm Mediator-rs handshake process.
+This detailed documentation provides an in-depth explanation of the DIDComm Mediator-rs handshake process found in the handshake flow.
 It outlines the technical mechanisms that enable secure communication between agents, the role of encryption, message formats, error handling, and fallback mechanisms.